Home > Mac Data Recovery Tips

 The WD My Passport for Mac hard drive is specially designed for Mac mini computers, iMacs, MacBook Pros and MacBook Airs.
 You can access My Passport for Mac drives only when macOS recognizes the format of the drive.
 This process is called mounting.

-However, once your computer fails to recognize that format (also known as file system), the WD My Passport for Mac hard drive is not mounting on the Mac computer.
+However, if your computer fails to recognize the file system format, the WD My Passport for Mac hard drive will not mount on the Mac computer.

 Why is WD My Passport for Mac not mounting?

 WD hard drives, including My Passport and Easystore, won't mount on Mac when the disk format is not recognized.
-Such errors could be caused by a virus infection, sudden power failure, sudden power outage, unwanted interruption during transferring of data, etc. If the external hard drive won't mount, you can't open this WD My Passport for Mac drive and access your important files.
+These errors are often caused by a virus infection, sudden power failure, sudden power outage, unwanted interruption during transferring of data, etc. If the external hard drive won't mount, you're unable to open WD My Passport for Mac drive and access your important files.

 WD My Passport for Mac hard drive (2 TB) won't mount on my MacBook Air, grayed out in Disk Utility.
 I have 1 TB of family photos on this hard drive, which are very precious to me.
 How to fix if WD My Passport for Mac not working on Mac?
 Any data recovery solution?
 Thanks a lot!